The Basics: Overview

 - If you drink alcohol, don’t drink too much or too often.

-- If you have a drug problem, find a treatment program near you.
+- If you have a drug problem, talk with your doctor about getting treatment.

 - Never drink or use drugs and drive.